Qt for QNX

 From the perspective of an application development platform, Qt runs on top of QNX Neutrino RTOS.
 System integrators and application developers use a QNX SDP (Software Development Platform) which includes QNX Neutrino RTOS components for various targets and a full set of development tools.

-Qt 5 is currently tested and supported on QNX SDP 7.0, with support for both 32-bit and 64-bit target architectures:
+Qt 5 is currently tested and supported on QNX SDP 7.0 and 7.1, with support for the following target architectures:

-Support for 64-bit architectures was added in QNX SDP 7.0.
+Note: Support for 64-bit architectures was added in QNX SDP 7.0.
+Support for 32-bit x86 architecture was removed in QNX SDP 7.1.

 Older QNX SDP releases and other architectures may also work, but are not subject to regular builds and testing.